Women's football in Belgium: Club competitions

 League football was first played between 1924 and 1934, with the Atalante de Jette club winning five of the eleven tournaments, including the last four.

 League football was resurrected in 1972 with the formation of the First Division.
 Standard Liège won 15 championships, with Eendracht Aalst and Sint-Truidense winning five each.
 The 2012/13 season saw the first Division being replaced by the short lived BeNe League which was a joint venture with teams from The Netherlands.
-During the first two of its three seasons Liege were runners up, whilst they triumphed in the 2014/15 season.
-Currently the Super League Vrouwenvoetbal is the 8 club top tier league of Women's football in Belgium.
+During the first two of its three seasons Liege was runners up, whilst they triumphed in the 2014/15 season.
+Currently the Super League Vrouwenvoetbal is the 8 club top-tier league of Women's football in Belgium.
 Standard Liège won the first two championships, with Anderlecht having won the following four.
 Below the top league sit the nationwide, 14 team First and Second Divisions.
 The Third Division, although nationwide, is split into two groups.
 The lower tiers are regionalised.

 The national cup competition, the Belgian Women's Cup has run annually since 1977.
 Anderlecht (10 wins), Liège (8) and K.F.C.
 Rapide Wezemaal (6) are the most successful clubs to 2020.